shomiller/academic-kickstart/content/publication/baglio-2019-uty/index.md

 publication_short = ""

 # Abstract.
-abstract = "Simplified template cross sections define a framework for the measurement and dissemination of kinematic information in Higgs measurements.
-We benchmark the currently proposed setup in an analysis of dimension-6 effective field theory operators for WH production.
-Calculating the Fisher information allows us to quantify the sensitivity of this framework to new physics and study its dependence on phase space.
-New machine-learning techniques let us compare the simplified template cross section framework to the full, high-dimensional kinematic information.
-We show that the way in which we truncate the effective theory has a sizable impact on the definition of the optimal simplified template cross sections."
+abstract = "We investigate the role of anomalous gauge boson and fermion couplings on the production of WZ and W+W− pairs at the LHC to NLO QCD in the Standard Model effective field theory, including dimension-6 operators.
+Our results are implemented in a publicly available version of the POWHEG-BOX.
+We combine our WZ results in the leptonic final state eνμ+μ− with previous W+W− results to demonstrate the numerical effects of NLO QCD corrections on the limits on effective couplings derived from ATLAS and CMS 8 and 13 TeV differential measurements.
+Our study demonstrates the importance of including NLO QCD SMEFT corrections in the WZ analysis, while the effects on WW production are smaller.
+Finally, we examine the extreme sensitivity of the analysis to the expansion in 1/Λ^2 or 1/Λ^4, where Λ is the high energy scale associated with the SMEFT."

 # Summary.
 An optional shortened abstract.
-summary = "We analyze WH production using the MadMiner machine learning tool and quantify the information in kinematic phase space."
+summary = "We show that NLO effects in the SMEFT have dramatic effects on the observed limits obtained from $WW$ and $WZ$ production data."

 # Digital Object Identifier (DOI)
 doi = ""